wearefrank/frank-runner/README.md

 https://github.com/frankframework/frankframework/issues

-We appreciate your help but in case you would like to use a more reliable version and/or like to disable the update mechanism add the following to either a build.properties in the frank-runner folder or a frank-runner.properties in the root folder of your project:
+We appreciate your help but in case you would like to use a more reliable version then add the following to either a build.properties in the frank-runner folder or a frank-runner.properties in the root folder of your
+project:

 ```
 update.strategy=stable
 ```

-Or specify a specific Frank!Framework version like:
+Or disable updating the Frank!Framework completely by specifying a specific version like:

 ```
 ff.version=7.4